dogriffiths/jsoncompress/README.md

 *Note:* If you compress data using a prototype, then the `JsonCompressor` that expands it must be using the *same* prototype.

 Under some circumstances, the prototype will not improve compression.
 If this happens, `JsonCompress` will silently fall back to ordinary, non-prototype compression.

+# Further reading

+There is a [blog](http://www.blackpepper.co.uk/theres-plenty-of-room-at-the-bottom-nfc/ "Blog") which provides further information on how an early version of `JsonCompress` was created.